GCSE Results 2020: Information, Advice and Guidance

 For further information about apprenticeships, please visit ApprenticeKent.

-If you’re at college or intend to go to college, contact their careers team.
-You can find their details are listed on the district links.
+If you’re at college or intend to go to college, contact the careers team.
+You can find their details are listed on the district links (below).

 You can contact the National Careers Service on 0800 100 900 for free careers advice over the telephone.